pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 Per AUTO cycle, you may do up to **N atomic changes** where:

-- N=10 by default for MVP tasks (increased from 5 for MVP surface area)
+- N=4 by default for MVP tasks (same surface area, same verification)
-- N=5 for backlog tasks
+- N=2 for backlog tasks
 - Same surface area (same module/folder)
 - Same minimal verification
 - LOW/MEDIUM risk only (no dependency upgrades unless explicitly a task)